EhsanTadayon/pynetstim/readme.md

 <h2> Contact</h2>
-For further information, please send an email to stadayon@bidmc.harvad.edu
+For further information, please send an email to stadayon@bidmc.harvard.edu